Skip to Main Content

 If you don’t find any recalls, you’re off to a good start.
 But your potential future car might have a known issue that just hasn’t reached the official recall stage yet.
 A recall often starts as an investigation.
 To be aware of those issues, you can review the NHTSA’s monthly investigation reports, which provide information about active defect investigations.

 You may find that the car you want to buy is under investigation.
-If it is, stay abreast of the investigation to be aware if a recall is issued.
+If it is, stay abreast of the investigation to be aware of a recall.

 What to do if a used car you want is part of a recall

-If your desired used car is part of a recall, don’t give up on it.
-Repairs shouldn’t cost the seller or buyer any money because the manufacturer covers safety recall fixes.
-Let’s walk through the steps to navigate your used car recall.
+If the used car you want to buy is part of a recall, don’t give up on it.
+Repairs shouldn’t cost the seller or buyer any money because the manufacturer is required to cover safety recall fixes.

-If you do find a recall for the car’s make, model and year number, get the car’s VIN from the seller.
-Enter it in the recall section of the manufacturer’s website.
-With the VIN, you can determine if that specific car is part of the recall.
+If there is a recall for a used car’s make, model and year number, get the car’s VIN from the seller.
+Once you have it, enter it in the recall section of the manufacturer’s website to determine if that specific car is part of the recall.
 Some manufacturer websites also note if the car has been repaired.

 Get the car repaired